sagar-jadhav/terraform-github-repo/README.md

-# terraform-github-repo
+# GitHub Repository Terraform module

-Terraform module which creates a repository in GitHub
+Terraform module which repository on GitHub.